-Avery Cardinal Dulles Biography
+Avery Cardinal Dulles, S.J.

 Avery Cardinal Dulles, S.J., came to Fordham in 1988 as the inaugural Laurence J. McGinley Professor of Religion and Society.
 An internationally known author and lecturer, he was born in Auburn, New York, on August 24, 1918, the son of John Foster Dulles and Janet Pomeroy Avery Dulles.
 He received his primary school education in New York City, and attended secondary schools in Switzerland and New England.
 After graduating from Harvard College in 1940, he spent a year and a half in Harvard Law School before serving in the United States Navy, emerging with the rank of lieutenant.

 Upon his discharge from the Navy in 1946, Avery Dulles entered the Jesuit Order, and was ordained to the priesthood in 1956.
 After a year in Germany, he studied at the Gregorian University in Rome, and was awarded the doctorate in Sacred Theology in 1960.
 He was created a Cardinal of the Catholic Church in Rome on February 21, 2001 by Pope John Paul II, the first American-born theologian who is not a bishop to receive this honor.
-Avery Cardinal Dulles died peacefully in the Lord on December 12, 2008 at the Jesuit Infirmary at Murray-Weigel Hall on the campus of Fordham University.
+Avery Cardinal Dulles, S.J., died peacefully in the Lord on December 12, 2008 at the Jesuit Infirmary at Murray-Weigel Hall on the campus of Fordham University.

 Cardinal Dulles served on the faculty of Woodstock College from 1960 to 1974 and that of The Catholic University of America from 1974 to 1988.
 He has been a visiting professor at: The Gregorian University (Rome), Weston School of Theology, Union Theological Seminary (New York, N.Y.), Princeton Theological Seminary, Episcopal Seminary (Alexandria, Va.), Lutheran Theological Seminary (Gettysburg, Pa.), Boston College, Campion Hall (Oxford University), the University of Notre Dame, the Catholic University at Leuven, Yale University, and St. Joseph's Seminary, Dunwoodie.